twolfson/twolfson.com/articles/building-a-company.md

 For marketplaces (e.g. eBay, Etsy), the analog equivalent is more akin to a flea market (different vendors)

+## Surgery
+Not all analog services have digital equivalents.

+Due to surgery being a physical interaction,

+There can be applications on top of surgery (e.g. remote control) which are digital, but that's not surgery itself.

+TODO: It turns out goods don't have a digital equivalent always for this same reason (was curious about actually thinking through this)
+I need to rework this article to talk about how I've only ever built services and how all of my experience/thinking is in services really

 # Additional reading